denten-books/plain-text/3-device.md

 absence of the author.
 Once decoupled, seemingly autonomous agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
-Knowledge, in Plato's terms, begins to be replaced with the simulation or imitation [ὁμοίωμαi] of knowledge [@plato_plato:_1999, 250a-b].
+Knowledge, in Plato's terms, begins to be replaced with the simulation or imitation [*omoiwmata*] of knowledge [@plato_plato:_1999, 250a-b].
 The above might appear a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
 In Moreno's words we hear more